Accounts payable turnover ratio: Definition, formula, calculation, and examples

 • End-to-end functionality to manage AP and to forecast cash flows

-• Ability to invest excess cash in government securities with next-day liquidity on U.S. Treasuries
+• Ability to invest excess cash in government securities with 2-3 business day liquidity on U.S. Treasuries

 • A scalable platform that grows as you grow

-All wrapped up in unbeatable pricing and live customer support available 24H Mon-Fri, 10-7pm ET on weekends sounds nice to you,
+All wrapped up in unbeatable pricing and customer support available 24H Mon-Fri, 10-7pm ET on weekends sounds nice to you,

 Then, you should consider Rho.
 Schedule time with a Rho payments expert today!